 Before I visited the country everyone told me not to expect much from the food.
 But I was happy to discover there’s a lot of great food in Iceland, especially if you’re a fan of seafood!

 We found so many great local dishes made with freshly caught seafood.
 Be on the lookout for the lobster rolls, as they were some of the best we’ve ever tried.

-If you’re feeling particularly adventurous, be sure to try some of the unique specialty dishes of Iceland, like fermented shark or boiled sheep’s head!
+If you’re feeling particularly adventurous, be sure to try some of the unique specialty dishes of Iceland, like a fermented shark or boiled sheep’s head!

 You also can’t leave without trying a shot of brennivin, known as “black death”.
 This potent drink is traditionally made from potatoes and contains strong notes of caraway.
 Many locals enjoy it with the fermented shark I just mentioned!

 Looking for the best Reykjavik restaurants?
 Click here to check out my post detailing the best places to eat in Iceland’s capital city.